 On the basis of the evidence from the Starter Pack programme and AISP, we can contrast the cost benefit of these measures against that of direct food transfers.
 In the 2009/2010 crop season, as already mentioned, the MVAC identified a missing food entitlement for 275,000 persons over five months.
-The report motivated for the provision of food aid (in terms of 50 kg of maize) on a monthly basis to the vulnerable 68,750 households.
-Using data on the costs of a WFP social protection programme in Malawi that was undertaken at about this time, we can estimate that the cost of procuring and distributing the necessary food (through a food aid pipeline) would amount to US\$7.4 million.
-This equals an investment of US\$109 over the five-month period to mitigate hunger in one household.
+The report motivated for the provision of food aid (in terms of 50 kilograms of maize) on a monthly basis to the vulnerable 68,750 households.
+Using data on the costs of a WFP social protection programme in Malawi that was undertaken at about this time, we can estimate that the cost of procuring and distributing the necessary food (through a food aid pipeline) would amount to USD 7.4 million.
+This equals an investment of USD 109 over the five-month period to mitigate hunger in one household.
 The alternative cost of supporting these households to produce sufficient food to fulfil the missing entitlement, were this option possible prior to the onset of the crisis situation, is then examined.
-The results, as shown in Table 2.7, indicate that the Starter Pack approach is the most cost-effective, requiring a total investment of somewhere between US\$800,000 and US\$1.2 million, or between US\$12 and US\$18 per household, to produce sufficient maize to survive this period.
-In contrast, the AISP subsidy would have cost considerably more, requiring a total investment of between US\$1.5 million and US\$3.4 million, though the measure is probably more likely to have supported market conditions (stabilizing maize supply and smoothing price spikes).
-Our analysis shows that the cost of enabling one household to produce sufficient maize to fulfil this missing food entitlement over five months through this modality would range between US\$23 and US\$50 per household, subject to the variable of incremental productivity gain from fertilizer adoption.
+The results, as shown in Table 7, indicate that the Starter Pack approach is the most cost-effective, requiring a total investment of somewhere between USD 800,000 and USD 1.2 million, or between USD 12 and USD 18 per household, to produce sufficient maize to survive this period.
+In contrast, the AISP subsidy would have cost considerably more, requiring a total investment of between USD 1.5 million and USD 3.4 million, though the measure is probably more likely to have supported market conditions (stabilizing maize supply and smoothing price spikes).
+Our analysis shows that the cost of enabling one household to produce sufficient maize to fulfil this missing food entitlement over five months through this modality would range between USD 23 and USD 50 per household, subject to the variable of incremental productivity gain from fertilizer adoption.
 These costs are still more than 50 percent lower than those of food aid.

 Despite the evidence in their favour, there is concern that input transfers and subsidies have been unduly costly (and inefficient) and are not sustainable, given the budgetary constraints on the GoM.
-The 2006/2007 ASIP assessment concluded that the cost-benefit ratio ranged from 0.76 to 1.36, implying that the measure could indeed be economically justifiable if the programme was well managed (SOAS, 2008: IV).
-But its affordability remains doubtful and can be implemented on a significantly wide scale (i.e. universal distribution) only with donor funding at a cost of about US\$200 million per year.
-Yet sustained donor commitment is unlikely, not least because opponents of subsidization perceive other measures (including food aid) as more
+The 2006/2007 ASIP assessment concluded that the cost-benefit ratio ranged from 0.76 to 1.36, implying that the measure could indeed be economically justifiable if the programme was well-managed (Dorward, Chirwa, Kelly, Jayne, Slater, and Boughton, 2008:IV).
+But its affordability remains doubtful and can be implemented on a significantly wide scale (i.e., universal distribution) only with donor funding at a cost of about USD 200 million per year.
+Yet sustained donor commitment is unlikely, not least because opponents of subsidization perceive other measures (including food aid) as more cost-beneficial (ignoring the significant costs of targeting and leakages), partly because the food component is seen as a benefit rather than as a cost 23 and partly because food aid (along with other forms of transfers) is a more flexible instrument that can be mobilized in short lead times to address production shortfall shocks.
+The argument in favour of input transfers remains strong within government policy decision-making circles, reflecting the above evidence.
+There is still significant room for improving the programme's efficiency and rationalizing (or downsizing) the input package to ensure maximum possible return on investment.
+The 2006/2007 assessment indeed advocates comprehensive coverage of all smallholders with a reduced subsidy (Dorward, Chirwa, Kelly, Jayne, Slater, and Boughton, 2008:100), thus keeping costs down whilst ensuring near universal coverage and thereby minimizing mistargeting costs.